xinranchen95/MT-GNN/README.md

 seaborn 0.13.2
 matplotlib 3.8.0
 # Installation of dependence
-We recommend using Anaconda to prepare dependence as some packages are built-in Anaconda base environment, which are not mentioned in the dependence section.
+We recommend using Anaconda for preparing the dependence as some packages are built-in Anaconda base environment, which are not mentioned in the dependence section.